ongzhili/Study-Notes/Spark_notes.md

     - Call `mapToPair(func)`, where func is of the class `PairFunction<(pdd type), (key type), (value type)>`

 From an in-memory collection:
 - py and Scala: `SparkContext.parallelize()` on a list of tuples
 - Java: `SparkContext.parallelizePairs()` on a list of `Tuple2`s.

+#### Transformations on Pair RDDs

+Pair RDDs support the standard RDD transformations, as well as some functions exclusive to the key-value structure:
+- Examples include, but are not exclusive to:
+    - `reduceByKey()`
+        - Combines values with the same key
+    - `groupByKey()`
+        - Groups values with the same key
+    - `mapValues()`
+        - Apply function to value in key-value pair.
+Key is unchanged.
+- In fact, transformations on Pair RDDs exist as well
+    - `subtractByKey()`
+        - Removes an element if its key is present in the other RDD
+    - `join()`
+        - Inner join
+    - `cogroup()`
+        - Group data sharing the same key

+In fact, we can separate them into a different families of functions

+##### Aggregations